AbuSalehFaysal/my-journey-to-product-management/README.md

 What’s missing that you can offer? ✨

 All of this helps you build a smarter strategy and a stronger product.
 Because let’s face it — we’re not here to play catch-up, we’re here to lead the game 🎯🚀

+## Emerging Market Trends

+As product managers, staying on top of emerging market trends is key.

+The market evolves—so should our products.
+By tracking shifts in customer behavior and industry patterns, we can adapt early and build solutions that truly meet changing needs.

+#ProductManagement #MarketTrends #CustomerFirst #PMThinking

 ---